Learn Python with Talk Python's 270 hours of courses

 10:29 And they're also quite simple to understand.

-11:11 And then you realize, okay, this is kind of what stretches I've been trying to do for a long time.
+11:11 And then you realize, okay, this is kind of what spreadsheets I've been trying to do for a long time.

-11:17 - Yeah, people do oddly connect Excel to like external data sources and all sorts of weird things as well.
+11:17 People do oddly connect Excel to, like, external data sources and all sorts of weird things as well.

-11:23 Yeah, or write VBA that makes them change.
+11:23 Or write VBA that makes some change.

 11:25 They probably should just not be doing that.